Multiomics: History

+The publication of the structure of DNA by Francis Crick and James Watson on April 25, 1953 marked a turning point in the study of genomics.
+It can be seen as the historical starting point for the development of cross-disciplinary and cross-cutting studies in the future field of biotechnology.
+These advances led to the creation of multiomics as a discipline at the end of the 20th century.

+The reading and study of the transcriptome, beginning in the 1980s, gradually made it possible to identify and quantify the products of gene expression in a cell or tissue in a given environment; this marked the beginning of a "meta" view of the effects of gene expression in the human organism (e.g., phenotypology).

+A clear increase in the number of publications including multiomics—in their methodology or subject matter—appeared in the late 2000s (see PubMed graph), with the number rising from zero in 2000 to more than 1400 per year in 2021, growing exponentially.

 Combined multiomic data collection

 Combined multiomic data collection approaches have evolved to address the limitations of traditional multiomics research, which typically requires separate sample processing for different molecular classes then subsequent computational integration, introducing variability and increasing costs.

 Early advances in this field include sequential extraction, TRIzol-based sequential isolation methods, which demonstrated that a reagent traditionally used for RNA isolation could simultaneously extract DNA, RNA, proteins, metabolites, and lipids from a single sample.
-Similar approaches like the Metabolite, Protein, and Lipid extraction (MPLEx) and the "Three-in-One" method adapted biphasic fractionation to extract proteins, metabolites, and lipids for LC-MS/MS analysis.
+Similar approaches like the Metabolite, Protein, and Lipid extraction (MPLEx) and the "Three-in-One" method adapted biphasic fractionation to extract proteins, metabolites, and lipids for LC-MS/MS (tandem MS) analysis.
 More recent technological developments include the Multi-Omic Single-Shot Technology (MOST), which integrates proteome and lipidome analysis in a single LC-MS run using one reverse-phase column and a binary mobile phase system, and the Bead-enabled Accelerated Monophasic Multi-omics (BAMM) method that combines n-butanol-based monophasic extraction with magnetic beads and accelerated protein digestion for the separate analysis of metabolites, lipids, and proteins.
-One of the most comprehensive technologies in this space is Dalton Bioanalytics Inc.'s Omni-MS®, a multiomic assay that uses its proprietary method to simultaneously profile proteins, lipids, electrolytes, metabolites, and other small molecules in a single preparation and single LC-MS analysis.
+One of the most comprehensive technologies in this space is Dalton Bioanalytics Inc.'s Omni-MS, a multiomic assay that uses its proprietary method to simultaneously profile proteins, lipids, electrolytes, metabolites, and other small molecules in a single preparation and single LC-MS analysis.
 This platform has been applied to biomarker discovery, identifying potential biomarkers across multiple molecular classes and across various conditions and diseases including COVID severity during pregnancy, 22q11.2 deletion syndrome, and hereditary angioedema.

 These integrated approaches significantly reduce sample requirements, processing time, and technical variation while improving correlation analysis across different molecular classes, making them increasingly valuable for precision medicine and systems biology research.